 Then again, you can take an auto-rickshaw for Rs 250-300 round outing, including holding up time.

 Official guided visits leave from the Panthaniwas in Bhubaneswar (Tues-Sun 6:30-6:30, Rs130) furthermore visit Dhauli.

-This prominent tourist destination of East India, Konark is well linked to all the major parts of the country by air, rail as well as road.
+This prominent tourist destination of East India, Konark sun temple is well linked to all the major parts of the country by air, rail as well as road.

 - Reach Konark by Air – The Bhubaneswar airport is the most expedient point for entering the city with a number of flights connecting Konark with Kolkata, Delhi, Hyderabad, and Chennai plying on a regular basis.

 - Reach by Rail / Train – Located in the twin cities of Puri and Bhubaneswar, the railway stations at Konark is well linked with almost all the major destinations in India by regular trains.

 - Reaching Konark by Road – An extensive road network of within Konark, connects it well to the rest of the country via National highways and State highways linking it with Puri, Bhubaneswar and other cities in Odisha (Orissa) and its neighboring states.